Studio Owner & Lead Educator

 Stephanie Pitocco has been trained in jazz, tap, ballet, pointe, and hip hop since the age of 2.
 She has previously coached the Sachem East Varsity Arrowettes to a grand national title, along with many other awards, such as an innovative choreography award, from 2004-2008.
 In 2008, Stephanie had the opportunity to train and perform with the national hip hop company Hip Hop Connxion Chicago, focusing on empowering youth through dance and movement.
 Her work with Hip Hop Connxion Chicago exposed her to some of the top hip hop artists in the midwest.
 Currently, Ms. Stephanie also choreographs national hip hop routines for many high schools on Long Island.

 Christina La Perla Klinger has been studying dance since age two at various dance studios on Long Island, winning various national titles.
 Christina is a recognized Distinctive Dancer by the Royal Academy of Ballet and went on to become a soloist with the Harbor Ballet Theatre.
 Christina continued studying dance at the University of Tampa and Broadway Dance Center in New York City.
 She has been teaching dance across Long Island for the past eleven years, winning awards and recognition for her choreography.
 Christina has also judged at various competitions and worked alongside the Director of the United States Tournament of Dance.
-Her greatest accomplishments are her two sons, Logan and Connor.
+Her greatest accomplishments are her beautiful children, Logan, Connor, and Sadie.

 Oya is originally from West Africa, Sierra Leone.
 Her early dance training was received at The United Nations International School and as a scholarship student with Jacques d’Amboise and his National Dance Institute before heading to Boston University.
 Oya has appeared at Madison Square Garden’s Felt Forum, Avery Fisher Hall, Alice Tully Hall, Lincoln Center’s Outdoor Festivals, American Ballet Theatre, Brooklyn Academy of Music, and the Rodotto and Fenice.
 She has performed as the Principal choreographer/ dancer/actor in an Off Broadway production written, directed and produced by Jahidah Diaab.